jo-37/debug-filter-printexpr/README.md

     The expression shall be a list of references.
     These will be evaluated using [Data::Dumper](https://metacpan.org/pod/Data::Dumper).

+- "

+    The expression is evaluated in scalar context as a string and is printed inside single quotes.

+- #

+    The expression is evaluated in scalar context as a numeric value.
+    Integer values are printed unquoted and floating point values inside single quotes.

 Undefined values are presented by the (unquoted) String `undef`.
 References are presented unquoted in their native representation e.g. as ARRAY(0x19830d0).
+Blessed references are presented in the form `blessed(_class_)`.

 The forms #${} and #@{} may be used for any type of expression and inside the #%{} form, arrays are permitted too.